Tymbe-DevOps/tymbe-web/README.md

 ### Other Commands
 ```
+# command for build non production verion of templates
+$ npm run dev

 # command for build production verion of templates
 $ npm run build
+this command build all templates except /pages folder

 # command for build compressed templetes with compress to zip file
 $ npm run export